niccc69/avo-ultimate/README.md

 2. Right click on the bar and choose `Add Page`

-3. Set the name to `avo-ultimate` and the URL to the code below:
+3. Set the name to `avo-ultimate` and the URL to the code below or [here](https://github.com/Browncha023/avo-ultimate/blob/main/bookmarklet.txt)

 ```js
 javascript:(function () {var a = document.createElement('script');a.src = 'https://cdn.jsdelivr.net/gh/Browncha023/avo-ultimate@latest/script.min.js';document.body.appendChild(a);}())